keenanwoodall/Deform/Documentation/Installation.md

 git clone https://github.com/keenanwoodall/Deform
 ```
 ---
-Those of you not using git can just download and unzip the tool into a folder called `Deform` under the Packages folder.
+Those of you not using git can just download and unzip the repository into the Packages folder.
 ```
 - <ProjectPath>
   - Assets
   - Packages
-    - Deform
+    - <extract files here>
-      - <repository contents>
 ```

 ### Install Manually